 A crash can be frightening but try to stay calm.
 It’s especially disconcerting when it’s not your car.
 Jumping out of the vehicle without paying attention to what’s going on around you isn’t safe.
 Give yourself a second to calm down and think before you do anything.

 Any time you’re in an accident, regardless of whether it’s in your car, a friend’s car or a rental, the first thing you need to do is assess the situation for safety.
 Start by making sure everyone in your vehicle is okay and then check on any pedestrians and people in other vehicles who were involved in the crash.
 If there are injuries, immediately call 911 for help.

-Be cautious exiting your vehicle.
+Pull over to a safe place if possible and be cautious exiting your vehicle.
 A busy intersection or highway will likely have other cars trying to get by, so make sure to look around carefully before you step out of your car.
 You don’t want to risk your safety in a situation in which you or your vehicle are at risk of being struck by another car.
 Once outside, make your way to a safe location where you can wait for help.